 Most entering students have a minimum 3.0 GPA and GRE general test scores at the 50th percentile or above, if GRE scores are submitted.

 Doctoral and Thesis Track Masters students are admitted to begin in the fall semester only, and the application deadline is December 1 prior to the fall of desired entry.

 Non-thesis Track Masters students are admitted to both fall and spring semesters.
 The application deadline for fall semester admission is May 1; the application deadline for spring semester admission is October 1.

 On admission, all thesis students are guaranteed a teaching assistantship, which makes you eligible for tuition remission, health insurance and a monthly stipend.
 We encourage you to explore what our graduate program has to offer.
 For information on how to apply, please visit our application information page.
-We are accepting students for Fall 2021, and the listed application deadline is December 1st, 2020.
-As long as all of your application materials are submitted by December 31st, we will review your application.

 Past students from the Biological Sciences Non-Thesis program have graduated